alshawabkehghaith-pixel/Tasks/AI_VENDOR_RESEARCH.md

 ### Licensing

-Genesys uses a per-seat and usage model bundled into Agent, Voice, and Digital tiers.
-Enterprise agreements are available.
-Their pricing is generally higher than pure-play chatbot platforms given the full contact center suite included.
+Per-seat and usage model bundled into Agent, Voice, and Digital tiers.
+Enterprise agreements available.
+Pricing is higher than pure-play chatbot platforms given the full contact center suite bundled in.

-### Assessment for This Use Case
+### Overall Assessment

-Genesys is credible in the Middle East and has a documented government deployment in the region.
-However, it is fundamentally a **contact center platform** — its strength lies in omnichannel agent-assisted service rather than a standalone leadership chatbot.
-For this use case, the platform may be heavier than needed, and the absence of a Qatar cloud region remains a gap.
-More relevant if the client's use case expands to include a broader citizen or employee service center in addition to the leadership assistant.
+Genesys is not a good fit for the described use case.
+The platform is purpose-built for contact center operations, not internal leadership tools.
+The absence of a Qatar cloud region adds a data residency concern on top of the use case mismatch.
+Genesys becomes relevant only if the client's vision expands to include a citizen-facing or employee service center deployment alongside the leadership assistant — in which case it could handle the broader contact center layer while a different platform handles the leadership chatbot specifically.

 ---